Kitchen Tools Worth Buying Once: 6 Heirloom Kitchen Tools That Will Outlast Your Appliances

 Why they last

-Unlike plastic boards, wood boards can be sanded and restored repeatedly.
+Unlike plastic cutting boards that eventually warp or crack, a well-maintained maple board can be sanded and restored again and again.

 Tools That Don’t Belong in a Lifetime Kitchen